jameswilson/jameswilson.github.io/README.md

 3. Open `_config.yml` and modify the Jekyll configurations to match your repository.
 You'll want to modify the repository, title, tagline, description, and url.
 Optionally, create a Disqus account and configure / enable it in `_config.yml`.
 Change other settings at your own risk.

+4. Enable optional plugins

+Review and enable any of the [available optional plugins](https://help.github.com/articles/configuring-jekyll-plugins/#optional-plugins) in your `_config.yml`.

-4. See [Customizing GitHub Pages](https://help.github.com/categories/customizing-github-pages/) for further details.
+5. See [Customizing GitHub Pages](https://help.github.com/categories/customizing-github-pages/) for further details.

 ## 6. Configure Travis CI